Histogram visualization

 Thresholds

-To configure thresholds in a dashboard or notebook visualization
+To configure a threshold in a dashboard or notebook visualization

 1. Select to edit the visualization tile.